Why Do I Compare Myself to Others

 This is why comparison can feel so draining.

-The more you compare, the less connected you feel to yourself.
+The more you compare, the harder it becomes to recognize your own progress.

 You may even find yourself wondering: